Brandon Maxwell (ice hockey): Playing career

 He has also captured a total of 144 matches in the Czech Extraliga with a G.A.A of 2.42 and a Sv% .918 with 11 shutouts.
 He then moved as a free agent to play in Austria where he was a star for Villacher SV.
 Maxwell then moved to neighbouring Germany, featuring in parts of three seasons with the Fischtown Penguins of the Deutsche Eishockey Liga (DEL).

 During the 2022–23 season, having posted 8 wins through 12 appearances with the Fischtown Pinguins, Maxwell left the club to sign a contract with Swedish top flight club, Malmö Redhawks, on January 6, 2023, providing cover for injured starting goaltender Daniel Marmenlind.
+Maxwell collected 3 wins through 10 appearances with the Redhawks before leaving at the conclusion of his short-term contract.

+As a free agent, Maxwell returned to Germany in securing a one-year deal with EC Kassel Huskies of the DEL2 on May 4, 2023.

 International play

 Maxwell was a member of the United States team that competed at the 2018 Winter Olympics.

 Personal life

 Although Maxwell competes for the United States internationally, he holds dual citizenship with both the US and Canada.